getparked/GET-PARKED-2023/README.md

 * The _navigateToFront, _navigateToTech, and _navigateToPISE2 methods are called when the user taps on the "Go to Lot" button in the bottom sheet.
 They navigate to the respective lot pages.

 * The FutureBuilder widget is used to handle the asynchronous operation of getting the user's position.
 It displays a loading indicator while waiting for the position, an error message if there is an error, and the map with markers if the position is obtained successfully.
+* Last minute copy paste of dataTesting data retrieval to ensure up to date parking data.

 ### Settings